Web www.archontology.org

 valid votes 583

-Election record is found in [1]; initial count (Blum: 575, Schuman: 8) was rectified on 13 Dec 1946 after a protest rasised by two deputies, who claimed they did not vote for Blum, but for Schuman.
+* Original counting reported 12 Dec 1946 (Blum: 575, Schuman: 8) was rectified on 13 Dec 1946 following a statement made by two deputies, who claimed they voted for Schuman, not Blum.